History of the Encyclopædia Britannica: Sixth edition, 1823

-A. and C. Black editions (7th–9th, 1827–1901)
+A. and C. Black editions (seventh–ninth, 1827–1901)

 Seventh edition, 1842

-The 7th edition was begun in 1827 and published from March 1830 to January 1842, although all volumes have title pages dated 1842.
+The seventh edition was begun in 1827 and published from March 1830 to January 1842, although all volumes have title pages dated 1842.
 It was a new work, not a revision of earlier editions, although some articles from earlier editions and supplements are used.
 It was sold to subscribers in monthly "parts" of around 133 pages each, at 6 shilling per part, with 6 parts combined into 800 page volumes for 36 shillings.
 The promise was made in the beginning that there would be 20 volumes, making the total £36 for the set.
 Volume 1 was only 5 parts, entirely made up of dissertations.
 Volume 2, in 6 parts, was the beginning of alphabetical listings.
 The 12th part, another dissertation, was ready in 1831, and would have been the first part of volume 3, but the publishers put it into a separate volume at 12 shillings.
 In total the subscribers wound up paying for 127 parts (£38, two shillings).

 It was edited by Macvey Napier, who was assisted by James Browne, LLD.
 It consisted of 21 numbered volumes with 17,101 pages and 506 plates.
 It was the first edition to include a general index for all articles, a practice that was maintained until 1974.
 The index was 187 pages, and was either bound alone as an unnumbered thin volume, or was bound together with volume I. Many illustrious contributors were recruited to this edition, including Sir David Brewster, Thomas de Quincey, Antonio Panizzi and Robert Stephenson.
-James Wilson did all of Zoology, Dr. Hampden did all of Greek philosophy, and William Hosking contributed the excellent article Architecture.
-Thomas Thomson, who wrote Chemistry for the 3rd edition supplement 40 years earlier, was recruited to write that article again for the 7th edition.
+James Wilson did all of Zoology, Hampden did all of Greek philosophy, and William Hosking contributed the excellent article Architecture.
+Thomas Thomson, who wrote Chemistry for the third edition supplement 40 years earlier, was recruited to write that article again for the seventh edition.
 Mathematical diagrams and illustrations were made from woodcuts, and for the first time in Britannica's history, were printed on the same pages as the text, in addition to the copperplates.

-The 7th edition, when complete, went on sale for £24 per set.
-However, Adam Black had invested over £108,766 in its production: £5,354 for advertising, £8,755 for editing, £13,887 for 167 contributors, £13,159 for plates, £29,279 for paper, and £19,813 for the printing.
+The seventh edition, when complete, went on sale for £24 per set.
+However, Adam Black had invested more than £108,766 in its production: £5,354 for advertising, £8,755 for editing, £13,887 for 167 contributors, £13,159 for plates, £29,279 for paper, and £19,813 for the printing.
 In the end, roughly 5,000 sets were sold but Black considered himself well-rewarded in intellectual prestige.

 Title pages for all volumes were printed in 1842 and delivered with the completed set.
 An index to the entire set was created that year as well, and was the first of its kind for Britannica.
 Being only 187 pages long, it did not warrant its own volume, and was sent to bookbinders with instructions to include it at the beginning of volume 1, the dissertations volume, which had been printed in 1829.
-This same arrangement would also be used for the 8th edition, but not the 9th.
+This same arrangement would also be used for the eighth edition, but not the ninth.